Website Form Analytics

 Example 2: The iconic lingerie shop, Victoria’s Secret derives nearly 20% of its annual revenue from its ecommerce store.
 One of the early adopters of online sales, VS has over two decades of experience in designing beautiful checkout pages.

 Along with a clean and intuitive design, VS pays much attention to the page’s CTAs.
-Further, the checkout and the chat buttons have been smartly placed on the top bar to accelerate conversions.
-The brand has also smartly divided its checkout form into three distinctive segments making it easy and convenient for customers to complete the entire process.
+Further, the checkout and the chat buttons have been smartly placed on the top bar to boost conversions.
+The brand has also strategically divided its checkout form into three distinctive segments – Addresses, Delivery, and Offices & Payment – making it easy and convenient for customers to complete the entire process.

 Here are some examples of great sign-up/registration forms: